sframe-wg/sframe/draft-omara-sframe.md

 ~~~~~

 #SFrame
-We propose a frame level encryption schema for the E2EE layer to decrease the overhead by having a single IV and authentication tag per the media frame and not per RTP packet, and the encrypted frame will be packetized using a generic
+We propose to add second layer of encryption using keys only known to the client endpoints and negotiated through an E2EE channel.
+Each client endpoint uses a different symmetric key to encrypt their outgoing traffic.
+The new encryption is done at the frame level instead of packet level to decrease the overhead by having a single IV and authentication tag per the media frame and not per RTP packet, and the encrypted frame will be packetized using a generic
 RTP packetized and not codec dependent packetized anymore.
 In order for SFU to work, media metadata will be moved to a generic frame RTP header extension which will be authenticated end to end.
 This extensions will include metadata such as resolution, frame rate, frame begin and end marks, etc.